xarcdotdev/hyprorbit/README.md

 ⚠️ **This is experimental!** ⚠️

   <p align="center">
-Lightweight workspace orchestration for <a href="https://github.com/hyprwm/Hyprland">Hyprland</a> Power-Users.
+Lightweight workspace orchestration for <a href="https://github.com/hyprwm/Hyprland">Hyprland</a> power users.
     <br>

 **hyprorbit** is a stateful daemon + client system for Hyprland workspace management, written in Go.